Collineation varieties of tensors: Nets

 \begin{theorem} Let $T \in V_1 \otimes V_2 \otimes V_3$, with $\dim V_i = 3$ for $i = 1,2,3$.
 If the cubic curve $E^1_T$ is singular, then $T$ is, up to changing coordinates and swapping the second and third factor, one of the tensors in \autoref{table: semistable orbits} or \autoref{table:unstable}.
 The corresponding collineation varieties on the first factor are recorded in the table. \end{theorem} \begin{proof} The result of \cite{DitDeGrMar:ClassificationThreeQutrit} guarantees that \autoref{table: semistable orbits} and \autoref{table:unstable} cover all the orbits for the action of $\SL(V_1) \times [\SL(V_2) \times \SL(V_3)] \rtimes \bbZ_2$.

-In cases I.11.(ii) and I.14(i), the base locus $B_2^1(T)$ is $1$-dimensional: in these cases an explicit calculation shows $\scrC^1_2(T) = \bbP^2$.
-In all other cases, $B_2^1(T)$ is $0$-dimensional and the collineation varieties are obtained via \autoref{lemma: classification blow up P2}.
-The calculation is performed in \Macaulay.
+A direct \texttt{Macaulay2} computation shows that in cases I.11.(ii) and I.14(i), the base locus $B_2^1(T)$ is $1$-dimensional: in these cases an explicit calculation shows $\scrC^1_2(T) = \bbP^2$.
+In all other cases, $B_2^1(T)$ is $0$-dimensional for which the condition $m=5-\deg(B_2^1(T))$ in \autoref{lemma: classification blow up P2} holds and the collineation varieties are obtained by applying this Lemma.
 The code to perform the computation is available in the supplementary file \texttt{CollineationVariety.m2}.
 For each orbit, the script computes the dimension and degree of the base locus and of its radical as well as the value of $\dim L$. \end{proof}